cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/executions.md

 #### Optional flags

 * `-f, --force` - Terminate the execution abruptly, rather than request an orderly termination.
+* `--kill` - Terminate the execution abruptly, and also stop currently running tasks.
+This will stop all processes running operations and workflows for the given execution.
 * `-t, --tenant-name TEXT`      The name of the tenant on which the execution is to be canceled.
 If unspecified, the current tenant is used.

 &nbsp;